Exclusive- Connecticut Sen. Rob Sampson: CRT Is 'Trojan Reparations'

 The measure will place with a Social Equity Council the task of how to regulate the state’s new legal marijuana market so that it becomes a means to address racial inequity.

 “Those communities were hardest hit by the war on drugs — making up for some lost time there,” Lamont said, adding he expects his state’s new law will be “viewed as a national model.”
-He explained:

 Thanks to years of Democrat one-party rule…https://t.co/8Oim1vyEHa